draeger-lab/ModelPolisher/README.md

 NOTE: You may run ModelPolisher, without building, using Docker.
 See [here](#using-docker).

 ModelPolisher uses `gradle` to build.
-Make sure you have `gradle` installed in your system before following the procedure below.
+Make sure you have `gradle (version > 5.0)` installed in your system before following the procedure below.

 First clone this github project and go to directory `<path>/ModelPolisher/`.
 Then, ModelPolisher can be built using Gradle, choosing one of four relevant tasks:
 * `fatJar`: (default, if running Gradle without a specified task): builds ModelPolisher with dependencies and SQLite version of BiGG packaged